5 Best Colleges for Math Degree In USA

 - Mathematics with Computer Science degree

-Notable alumni are Tadotoshi Akiba, Ahmed Chalabi and Mohammad Ali Najafi.
+Notable alumni are Tadotoshi Akiba (Japanese Mathematician), Gilbert Strang (American Mathematician), and Mohammad Ali Najafi (Iranian Mathematician).

-Stanford is a reputed research institution dedicated to finding solutions to insurmountable challenges.The Department of Mathematics offers Graduate, Master’s and PhD programs in Mathematics as well as Mathematical and Computational Science.
 Undergraduates get a sound grounding in mathematics that includes logical reasoning, generalization, abstraction, and formal proof.
-They are trained to create, analyze, and interpret mathematical models and to communicate sound arguments based on mathematical reasoning and careful data analysis.
+They get trained to create, analyze, and interpret mathematical models and communicate sound arguments based on mathematical reasoning and careful data analysis.

-The University has an acceptance rate of 3.35% so getting is extremely competitive.
+The University has an acceptance rate of 4%, so getting admission is extremely competitive.
 Your grades must be excellent.
-Expected high school GPA scores are 4.18 on the 4.0 scale, and SAT scores of 1570.
-High TOEFL scores will be a feather in your cap.
+The expected high school GPA score is 4.18 on a scale of 4.0.
+Your SAT scores should be between 1440 and 1570.
+If you are taking ACT instead, your score should be between 32 and 35.
+Good TOEFL scores will be a feather in your cap.

 While almost 70% of students at Stanford receive financial aid, all aid is need-based.

-Notable alumni are John Milner, Terence Tao, and John Tate.
+Notable alumni are Terence Tao ( Australian-American mathematician) and John Tate (American Mathematician).

-The acceptance rate is 4.9% making it a tough call to get in.
-Expected high school GPA scores are 3.87 on the 4.0 scale, and SAT scores of 1570 or more dictate that you should be an A student.
-Plus TOEFL scores should be good too.
+The acceptance rate is 6% making it a tough call to get in.
+Expected high school GPA scores are 3.87 on the 4.0 scale.
+And your SAT scores should be between 1460 and 1570.
+If you are taking ACT instead, your score should be between 33 and 35.
+Plus, TOEFL scores should be good too.

 Financial aid at Princeton is primarily need-based.
 There are no merit-based scholarships offered.

-The acceptance rate is 16.8% but you must be a class topper to get accepted.
-Expected high school GPA scores are 3.84, and SAT scores of 1480.
-A high TOEFL score will improve your chances to be accepted.
+The acceptance rate of UC Berkeley is 16.8%, but you must be a class topper to get accepted.
+Expected high school GPA scores are 3.84.
+And your SAT scores should be between 1310 and 1530.
+If you are taking ACT instead, your score should be between 28 and 34.
+A high TOEFL score will improve your chances of getting accepted.